 Archive

 Precious Waterways in Need of Protection Conservation Opportunity: Little Manzanita Bay Estuary Salmon and herring spawn in its cold, clear water; kingfishers patrol its shorelines and streams; and critically endangered Southern Resident orcas are supported by its vital shoreline and tidelands.
 Little Manzanita Bay and its broader watershed, extending from uplands to estuary, is home to some of the last remaining intact habitats on the Island.
 This parcel supports a healthy Puget Sound ecosystem with 5.1 total acres of intact estuary and nearshore habitat, 1,149 feet of undisturbed shoreline and 2.8 acres of critical tidelands.
 This conservation opportunity will expand protections west of the existing Miller-Kirkman Preserve, extending crucial wildlife networks.
-Help lead the campaign to secure the Little Manzanita Bay Estuary!
-The Stand for the Land campaign represents a significant achievement for our community.
-Now, we have an opportunity to protect the most vital estuary on the island.
-Please pledge your support today to help raise the needed $1,000,000* to protect this property.
-As we work to secure this property, we are not yet accepting donations—your pledges will aid in our rapid response to conserve this vulnerable estuary.
-Take the Pledge Please note that this property is not currently open to the public.
-Acres to be Protected 5.1 acres Fundraising Goal ~$1,000,000 Conservation Features Shoreline Wildlife Networks Climate Resilience Streams & Wetlands Proximity & Expansion Keystone Species
+We need your help to secure the Little Manzanita Bay Estuary!
+The Little Manzanita Estuary is the latest triumph of Stand for the Land—our bold, community‑powered campaign to safeguard Bainbridge Island’s most vital natural places.
+To bring this estuary into permanent protection, we must raise $425,000 through Stand for the Land.
+Achieving this unlocks a matching $425,000 state grant, doubling the power of every gift.
+That means your support today has TWICE the impact, ensuring this rare shoreline is conserved permanently.
+Donate Today Please note that this property is not currently open to the public.
+Acres to be Protected 5.1 acres Fundraising Goal $850,000 Conservation Features Shoreline Wildlife Networks Climate Resilience Streams & Wetlands Proximity & Expansion Keystone Species

 READ MORE